jhuriez/fuel-module-menu/README.md

 It uses the Theme class from FuelPHP, consequently you need to have a theme for your administration.

+You need to load jQuery and jQuery UI, and optionnaly Twitter Bootstrap v3 + Font Awesome For this, see the docs in Lb Package wiki : [Here]()

 ## Implementation

 All variables used in the template file from theme :